Data-Driven Learnability Transition of Measurement-Induced Entanglement

-\emph{Learnability transitions}---We first consider states generated by a 1D random all-to-all circuit, as illustrated in Fig.~\ref{fig1}(b).
+\emph{Learnability transitions}---With our learning scheme in place, we now examine the MIE learnability of concrete states.
+Specifically, we consider states generated by a 1D random all-to-all circuit, as illustrated in Fig.~\ref{fig1}(b).
 At each discrete time step $\delta t$, we apply $L\delta t$ Haar-random two-qubit gates between uniformly chosen pairs of qubits.
 For each depth $t$, we average over $M=50$ independently sampled circuit instances to capture average-case behavior.
 All training data are obtained from exact classical simulations of the circuit dynamics.
-We first train on a system of size $L=20$ using $N_{p}=7\times10^4$ model parameters and $N_{m} = 8\times10^4$ measurement shots, both well within the polynomial-resource regime $N_{p}, N_{m} \ll 2^L$ for learning process.
+We first train on a system of size $L=24$ using $N_{p}=7\times10^4$ model parameters and $N_{m} = 8\times10^4$ measurement shots.
 Additional hyperparameters are provided in~\cite{supp}.
 Fig.~\ref{fig1}(c) shows that the training loss $\mathcal{L}(\theta)$ converges to its lower bound $-1$ for shallow depths.
 As $t$ increases, the loss rises, indicating that the learned estimator $\rho_{AB,m}$ fails to reproduce the true post-measurement state.
-To quantify MIE uncertainty, we evaluate $\Delta$ using $N_{e} = 5\times10^4$ independent samples.
-As shown in Fig.~\ref{fig1}(d), $\Delta$ increases with $t$ and saturates near $2\log(2)$.
+We then evaluate the uncertainty $\Delta$ on $N_{e} = 5\times10^3$ independent samples.
+As shown in Fig.~\ref{fig1}(d), $\Delta$ increases with $t$ and saturates near $2\ln(2)$, a first signature of two distinct regimes.
 This saturation suggests that at large $t$, the model outputs a maximally mixed state regardless of the measurement outcomes.
 Alternative loss functions may encourage pure-state predictions, but at large $t$ the predicted state becomes nearly orthogonal to the true one, still producing large $\Delta$~\cite{supp}.